 The duo have found more in common since their first meeting.
 They are discussing applying the lessons from the desalination project to Oyanedel-Craver’s ceramic filters in use in rural Latin America.
 Separately, Jordan, housing more than 613,000 refugees, could deploy the low-cost, low- maintenance ceramic filters in refugee camps.

 “We’re not just hoping to do research, but to also build capacity to do more,” Abu-Dalo says.

-Working toward that goal, URI civil and environmental graduate engineering student Colleen Grinham, of Middleboro, Mass., will spend July in Jordan working with Abu-Dalo and her students.
-Grinham plans to teach Jordan researchers how to make the nanoparticles.
+Working toward that goal, URI civil and environmental graduate engineering student Colleen Grinham, of Middleboro, Mass., spent July 2014 in Jordan working with Abu-Dalo and her students.
+Grinham taught Jordan researchers how to make the nanoparticles.

-It will not be her first time abroad.
+It was not be her first time abroad.
 As an undergraduate in the University’s International Engineering Program, she spent a year in Germany studying at the Technical University of Braunschweig and interning at Bayer.
 In all, she’s been to 29 countries through her studies and personal travel.
-Jordan will mark her 30th nation and first time in the region.
+Jordan marked her 30th nation and first time in the region.